novanda-10/my-ticketing-systemm/README.md

 ticket:Own:create, ticket:Own:update, ticket:Own:delete
 Policies (TicketPolicy, UserPolicy) check token abilities and ownership for authorization.

+## 📝 Request Validation

+All API requests are validated using Laravel FormRequest classes to ensure data is correct before reaching controllers.

+LoginUserRequest / ApiLoginRequest 🔑 – Validates login credentials (email and password).

+BaseUserRequest & BaseTicketRequest 👤🎫 – Base classes that map JSON API fields to database columns.

+Store / Update / Replace Requests 🆕✏️ – Handle validation for creating, updating, or replacing users and tickets:

+StoreUserRequest / StoreTicketRequest → required fields for creation

+UpdateUserRequest / UpdateTicketRequest → optional fields for partial updates

+ReplaceUserRequest / ReplaceTicketRequest → required fields for full replacement

+✅ Ensures consistent, clean data and automatic error responses on invalid input.

+## 📦 API Resources

+Laravel Resource classes are used to transform models into standardized JSON responses for the API.

+TicketResource 🎫

+Transforms a Ticket model into a structured JSON object.

+Includes:

+attributes (title, description, status, timestamps)

+relationships (author info)

+includes (embedded user data)

+links (self-link to the ticket)

+UserResource 👤

+Transforms a User model into a structured JSON object.

+Includes:

+attributes (name, email, role, timestamps)

+includes (all tickets of the user using TicketResource)

+links (self-link to the author)

 ✅ Perfect for learning: RESTful APIs, Policies, Sanctum Tokens, and JSON:API style responses in Laravel.